 The capacity network import capability (CNIC) value applies exclusively to import capacity resources associated with an external elective transmission upgrade (ETU).
-Other types of capacity resources should see Capacity Network Resource Capability (CNRC) Outcomes.
+Other types of import and generating capacity resources should see Capacity Network Resource Capability (CNRC) Outcomes.

-For an import resource associated with an ETU, the CNIC value defines the following:
+For an import capacity resource associated with an ETU, the CNIC value defines the following:

 In lieu of a CNIC, a temporary PCNIC is used for the qualification of new import capacity resources associated with an external ETU in reconfiguration auctions and bilateral periods for a prior commitment period.
 For these reconfiguration auctions and bilateral periods, new resources that clear the FCA—and those that don’t clear, but choose to elect critical path schedule (CPS) monitoring—are awarded a summer/winter PCNIC equal to their summer/winter CNIC under the following conditions: